Karan2310/FotoFolio/README.md

 ## Features

 - **User Authentication**: Secure user registration and login system.
-- **Image Upload**: Easily upload and manage your images with titles and descriptions.
+- **Image Upload**: Easily upload and manage your images with title.
 - **Cloud Storage Integration**: Seamlessly integrate with Cloudinary for efficient image storage.
 - **Image Gallery**: Browse and interact with your uploaded images in a beautiful gallery.
 - **Image Viewing Tracking**: Keep track of how many times your images have been viewed.